Akh4th/Python-TOTP-Manager/README.md

 ## Usage

-Once you have configured your json file run the main.exe file and authenticate using the same password you provided on the configuration and start managing TOTP locally on your computer
+Once you have configured your json file run the main.exe file and authenticate using the same password you provided on the configuration and start managing TOTP locally on your computer.
+If you seek to compile the python script into an .exe file simply run the python script 'Executable_Generator'.

 ## Dependencies